 Cal-GETC Area 1B

 *Major Elective Science - A minimum of 9 units from at least two sciences.
-Choose 3 to 5 units this semester.
+Select 3 to 5 units this semester.
 Please view the Science course list for the Interdisciplinary Studies: Math and Science degree requirements.

 **Major Elective Math- A minimum of 9 units.
-Choose 3 to 5 units this semester.
+Select 3 to 5 units this semester.
 Please view the Math course list for the Interdisciplinary Studies: Math and Science degree requirements.
 Verify you have successfully completed the prerequisite course or have satisfied the prerequisite through the placement process (check your eServices account).

 Summer Term